Romanichal: Deportations

 The authorities began to deport Romanichal, principally to Norway, as early as 1544.
 The process was continued and encouraged by Elizabeth I and James I.

 The Kaale, a Romani subgroup in Finland, maintain that their ancestors migrated through Scotland, supporting the idea that the etymological origin of their subgroup's name—and possibly that of the Romanisael in Scandinavia—may derive from the Kale and Romanichal subgroups in the United Kingdom.

 In the years following the American War of Independence, Australia was the preferred destination for penal transportation of Romanichal.
 The exact number of Romanichal deported to Australia is unknown.
 It has been suggested that three Romanichal were carried by the First Fleet, one of whom is thought to have been James Squire, who founded Australia's first commercial brewery in 1798, and whose grandson, James Farnell, became the first native-born premier of New South Wales in 1877.
 The total Romani population of Australia seems to have been extremely low, reflecting the fact that Romanichal probably made up just 0.01 per cent of the original convict population of 162,000.
 However, it has been suggested that they were discriminated against under the transportation laws and may well have been undercounted.
 Fragmentary records suggest that at least fifty Romani people may have been transported from Britain to Australia.
-It has been suggested that transportation was particularly harsh for them:

-For Romani convicts, transportation meant social and psychological death; exiled, they had little hope of returning to England to re-establish family ties, cultural roots, continuous expression, and validation that would have revived their Romani identity in the convict era.

-At least one Romany returned from Australia to England: Henry Lavello (or Lovell) was repatriated with a full pardon and was accompanied to England by a son born to an Aboriginal woman.
+At least one Romani returned from Australia to England: Henry Lavello (or Lovell) was repatriated with a full pardon and was accompanied to England by a son born to an Aboriginal woman.